prtkgpt/questdb.io/docs/guide/postgres-wire.md

 ---
 title: How to access QuestDB from PSQL (alpha)
 sidebar_label: Postgres wire (alpha)
+description: Tutorial on how to use the Postgres wire and psql.
 ---

 This short guide explains how to connect to QuestDB using `psql`.